MicrosoftDocs/quantum-docs-pr/articles/quantum-techniques-5-WorkingWithQubits.md

 operation MeasurementOneQubit () : Result {
     body {
         mutable result = Zero;
-        // The following using block creates a fresh qubit and initializes it in |0〉. using (qubits = Qubit[1]) {
+        // The following using block creates a fresh qubit and initializes it
+        // in the |0〉 state.
+        using (qubits = Qubit[1]) {
             let qubit = qubits[0];
-            // Apply a Hadamard operation H to the state, thereby creating the state 1/sqrt(2)(|0〉+|1〉).
+            // We apply a Hadamard operation H to the state, thereby creating the
+            // state 1/sqrt(2)(|0〉+|1〉).
             H(qubit);
-            // Now we measure the qubit in Z-basis set result = M(qubit);
+            // Now we measure the qubit in Z-basis. set result = M(qubit);
-            // As the qubit is now in an eigenstate of the measurement operator, we reset the qubit before releasing it. if (result == One) {
+            // As the qubit is now in an eigenstate of the measurement operator,
+            // we reset the qubit before releasing it. if (result == One) {
                 X(qubit);
             }